-If one desire to know how he will feel when he dies, or what he will cognise at the moment of death, let him then when he lies down in his bed to sleep, grip his consciousness with his will and study the actual process of his "falling asleep" — if he can!
-It is easy enough to do this once the idea is grasped and practice in the exercise has become more or less familiar. — G. de Purucker, The Esoteric Tradition, pp. 832-3
+If one desire to know how he will feel when he dies, let him when he lies down to sleep, grip his consciousness with his will and study the actual processes of his falling asleep — if he can!
+It is easy enough to do this once the idea is grasped and practice in the exercise has become more or less familiar. — G. de Purucker, The Esoteric Tradition, 3rd & rev. ed., p.
+447

 We must re-educate ourselves if we would be able to solve life's deeper problems.
 It is our present habit to identify ourselves with our personal consciousness; that is, those mental and emotional concerns which center in self-interest or personal desire.
 If we would understand and conquer the mysteries of either life or death we must study ourself as a center of spiritual consciousness, a divine pilgrim progressing ever upward upon the glorious pathway of self-directed evolution.